bjcull/bjcull.github.com/_posts/2016-04-07-new-configuration-appsettings-mvc6-web-config-gone.md

 There are a few important things to note here:

-The class were are injecting is of type `IOptions<AppSettings>`.
-If you try to inject AppSettings directly it wont work.
+The class we are injecting is of type `IOptions<AppSettings>`.
+If you try to inject AppSettings directly it won't work.

 Instead of using the IOptions class throughout the code, instead I set the private variable to just AppSettings and assign it in the constructor using the `.Value` property of the IOptions class.

-The IOptions<AppSettings> class is essentially a singleton.
+By the way, the IOptions<AppSettings> class is essentially a singleton.
 The instance we create during startup is the same throughout the lifetime of the application.

 While this is a lot more setup than the old way of doing things, I think it forces developers to code in a cleaner and more modular way.